-Why, then, are bias training programs so ineffective?
+there is a real bias problem, and very specific, casedirected training has shown some promise in reducing bias (MacLean et al., 2013), there is little evidence that just educating people or raising awareness about bias currently does much to reduce those biases (e.g., Pronin et al., 2002; Kahneman et al., 2011).
 Partly, this is because biases occur outside of conscious awareness.
 We literally are unaware of the fact that we are being biased at any moment.
-Not only does educating people about biases do little; there is a bigger challenge here: Currently, there is no theory in practical use for bias mitigation.
-To illustrate this point, a search for "bias mitigation" on Wikipedia states, "There is no coherent, comprehensive theory or practice of cognitive bias mitigation" (we note that Wikipedia is not an accepted academic source, but our intention is to highlight the information that is available to those searching online for information regarding "bias mitigation").
-While there are commercial initiatives that offer cognitive bias modification services, "there is no evidence that this service is backed by peer-reviewed research results" (http://en.wikipedia.org/ wiki/Cognitive_bias_mitigation), although we acknowledge the existence of many research-based education and training programs aimed at reducing bias.
+Not only does educating people about biases do little, there is a bigger challenge here: Currently there is no theory in practical use for bias mitigation.
+To illustrate this point, a search for "bias mitigation" on Wikipedia states, "[t]here is no coherent, comprehensive theory or practice of cognitive bias mitigation."
+(We note that Wikipedia is not an accepted academic source, but our intention is to highlight the information that is available to those searching online for information regarding bias mitigation.)
+While there are commercial initiatives that offer cognitive bias modification services, "there is no evidence that th[ese] service[s] [are] backed by peerreviewed research results," although we acknowledge the existence of many research-based education and training programs aimed at reducing bias.